-CSCI121 PROGRAMMING WITH JAVA II
+CSCI121 PROGRAMMING WITH JAVA II Fall 2021

 This course covers some intermediate and advanced topics of the Java programming language as well as in introduction to Data Structures and Algorithms.
 The course explores the implementation of lists, stacks, and queues in addition to several standard sorting and searching algorithms.
 Students will also build a web application that interacts with a database.
-Effective Fall 2021

-CSCI121 PROGRAMMING WITH JAVA II Effective Spring 2021
+CSCI121 PROGRAMMING WITH JAVA II Spring 2021

-Pre-requisite(s): A "C-" or higher in CSCI111 This course covers some of the more advanced topics of Java Standard Edition.
+This course covers some of the more advanced topics of Java Standard Edition.
 Topics covered include Java integration to databases (JDBC), Generics, Collections, GUI development with Swing components, and multithreaded applications.
 This course also covers standard Computer Science topics such as lists, stacks, queues, search and sorting algorithms.